jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must keep going.

-I try AT&T. They are a monolopy.
+I try AT&T. They are a monopoly.
 They control the entire phone network.
 Just needs some modifications.

 I present the system.
 Switching, routing, block messages, redundancy protocols, error correction.
 Eyes roll.
 Analog engineer says "Son, this is how a telephone works."
 Then ninety-four separate speakers describe their phone system.
 An executive says "Now do you see why block messages won't work?"